ricardo-jorge-lopes-lab-res/ricardo-jorge-lopes-lab-res.github.io/blog/_posts/2025-10-10-ce3c-meeting.md

 ![](/images/blog/2025-10-10-ce3c-meeting-01.jpg)
 <br>

+**Gathering CE3C members in one island, at the middle of the ocean.
+Fantastic talks and new ideas of partnerships.**

 <br>
 ![](/images/blog/2025-10-10-ce3c-meeting-02.jpg)
 <br>

+**It was hard to condense all the research that we have done since 2005 in the Azores Islands.**

 <br>
 ![](/images/blog/2025-10-10-ce3c-meeting-03.jpg)
 <br>

+**Nadito presented his plans for the next months of fieldwork.**

 <br>
 ![](/images/blog/2025-10-10-ce3c-meeting-04.jpg)
 <br>

-**Gathering CE3C members in one island, at the middle of the ocean.
-Fantastic talks and new ideas of partnerships.**
+**The excursion was really lucky with the weather!**